Skip to main content

 Knee surgery

-The most common cause of knee pain is arthritis.
-Over time, arthritis can wear away the cartilage that cushions the knee's bones.
+• Arthritis.
+This is the most common cause of knee pain and a condition we frequently treat.
+Over time, arthritis can wear away the cartilage that cushions the knee’s bones.
 Those bones then rub against each other, causing pain, swelling and stiffness.

 • Anterior cruciate ligament (ACL) sprains and tears.
 These knee injuries are most common among athletes.
 A torn ACL won’t heal on its own and may need to be rebuilt surgically.